stashapp/stash/README.md

 On first run, Stash will prompt you for some configuration options and media directories to index, called "Scanning" in Stash.
 After scanning, your media will be available for browsing, curating, editing, and tagging.

 Stash can pull metadata (performers, tags, descriptions, studios, and more) directly from many sites through the use of [scrapers](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en/Scraping.md), which integrate directly into Stash.
+Identifying an entire collection will typically require a mix of multiple sources:

-Many community-maintained scrapers are available for download from [CommunityScrapers repository](https://github.com/stashapp/CommunityScrapers).
-The community also maintains StashDB, a crowd-sourced repository of scene, studio, and performer information, that can automatically identify much of a typical media collection.
-Inquire in the Discord for details.
-Identifying an entire collection will typically require a mix of multiple sources.
+- Many community-maintained scrapers are available for download from [CommunityScrapers repository](https://github.com/stashapp/CommunityScrapers).
+- The community also maintains [StashDB](https://stashdb.org/), a crowd-sourced repository of scene, studio, and performer information, that can automatically identify much of a typical media collection.
+Instructions, invite codes, and more can be found in this guide to [Accessing StashDB](https://guidelines.stashdb.org/docs/faq_getting-started/stashdb/accessing-stashdb/).

 <sub>[StashDB](http://stashdb.org) is the canonical instance of our open source metadata API, [stash-box](https://github.com/stashapp/stash-box).</sub>